louistaii/kaypoh-aunty/README.md

 ### The Solution: LLM-Generated Synthetic Data

-To solve the imbalance, a **Large Language Model (LLM)** was used to generate high-quality, realistic synthetic data for the underrepresented categories.
+To solve the imbalance, a **Large Language Model (LLM)** was used to generate high quality, realistic synthetic data for the underrepresented categories.
 This process involved creating thousands of new, diverse examples for Spam, Irrelevant, Rant, and Advertisement reviews, resulting in a perfectly balanced class composition:

 *   **Advertisement:** ~3,914 samples
 *   **Rant without visit:** ~3,920 samples